-With electric vehicles (EV) sales increasing significantly in key global tourism markets - EVs already account for more than 50% of new car sales in China - and California's own commitment to phasing out gas-powered cars by 2035, providing EV charging will soon be essential for destinations and tourism stakeholders to remain competitive.
-However, installing and maintaining EV chargers can be a significant barrier.
+With electric vehicle sales increasing significantly in key global tourism markets - EVs already exceed 50% of the new car sales in China - and California's own commitment to phasing out gas-powered cars by 2035, providing EV charging will soon be essential for destinations and tourism stakeholders to remain competitive.
+However, installing and maintaining EV chargers can be prohibitively expensive.
 Fortunately, California offers funding programs to help manage the costs for which tourism stakeholders are eligible.

-The Clean Transportation Program (CTP) is a program developed by the California Energy Commission (CEC) that has invested billions in clean transportation infrastructure projects since 2008.
-CEC invests up to \$100 million annually in CTP projects as outlined by the annual investment plan update.
+The Clean Transportation Program (CTP) is a program of the California Energy Commission (CEC) that has invested billions in clean transportation infrastructure projects since 2008.
+CEC annually invests up to \$100 million annually in CTP projects as guided by the annual investment plan update.
 For 2024-2025, CEC proposes to allocate \$479 million for light-duty charging infrastructure between fiscal years 2024-2025 and 2027-2028.

-Of particular relevance to the travel and tourism industry is the California Electric Vehicle Infrastructure Project (CALeVIP), which funds installation of publicly available EV chargers.
-In 2021, the California Energy Commission (CEC) allocated up to \$250 million for CALeVIP, yet only about \$30 million has been utilized to date.
+Of most relevance to the travel and tourism industry is the California Electric Vehicle Infrastructure Project (CALeVIP), which the funds installation of publicly available EV chargers.
+In 2021, CEC made available up to \$250 million through CALeVIP, of which only about \$30 million has been spoken for.
 It is anticipated there will be one or two additional CALeVIP funding cycles annually over the next few years that tourism stakeholders could pursue to help fund the installation of EV chargers at their sites.

-- Subscribe to the CALEVIP email list to receive updates about upcoming funding opportunities and informational webinars. - Take advantage of free CALEVIP technical assistance and applicant resources to help plan an EV charging project. - Contact your electricity provider to understand their processes for installing EV chargers and to inquire about special rates and/or utility incentives for EV chargers. - Partner with businesses including equipment manufacturers, installers and electricians, network providers, and equipment distributors and re-sellers, which can help with planning a CALeVIP application through CALeVIP Connects.
+- Subscribe to the CALEVIP email list to receive updates about upcoming funding opportunities and informational webinars. - Take advantage of free CALeVIP technical assistance and applicant resources to help plan an EV charging project. - Contact your electricity provider to understand their processes for installing EV chargers and to inquire about special rates and/or utility incentives for EV chargers. - Partner with businesses including equipment manufacturers, installers and electricians, network providers, and equipment distributors and re-sellers, which can help with planning a CALeVIP application through CALeVIP Connects.